top of page

 3. Are you willing to completely follow the franchisor’s system?

-The very key to franchising success is the consistency of product and service customers find from one franchise to another.
+The very key to franchising success is the consistency of products and services customers find from one franchise to another.
 When you display the sign and logo of a franchise, you are indicating to customers that you follow a particular system.
-People who are extremely entrepreneurial in the sense that they do not like to conform to a predetermined formula, should be very careful about buying most franchises.
-Honest Abe roofing actually encourages entrepreneurs to join the system, but also wants them to follow the system.
-They work with franchisees to add things that could make the system better and more profitable for them across the board.
+People who are extremely entrepreneurial in the sense that they do not like to conform to a predetermined formula should be very careful about buying most franchises.

 4. Do you have a history of success in dealing and interacting with people?

-Many franchised businesses are based on people relations.
-Your ability to interact well with your franchisor, other franchisees, your employees and your customers cannot be emphasized enough.
-A negative, critical franchise owner can be a detriment to the entire franchise system.
-You must have a track record of good relationships with employers, supervisors and fellow employees in order to be successful in a franchise.
-If you do not have success in the past with the aforementioned points, setting your sights down an entrepreneurial path may be more of a better fit for you.
+You must have a track record of good relationships with employers, supervisors, and fellow employees to be successful in a franchise.
+If you do not have success in the past with the aforementioned points, setting your sights on an entrepreneurial path may be more of a better fit for you.

 5. Can you afford the franchise?